 The Behavior of the Cerith Snail

 Cerith Snails are peaceful by nature preferring a calm environment with non-aggressive tank mates.
-They have no means to attack other aquarium inhabitants and can only use its shell and operculum to defend itself.
+They have no means to attack other aquarium inhabitants and can only use their shell and operculum to defend themselves.
 When Cerith Snail senses something unusual it quickly pulls back into the shell and closes the trapdoor.

 These snails like to scale rocks and burrow themselves deep into the sands of their environment.
 There they can rest and relax for their next adventure of eating wastes.
 Occasionally they will crawl up on the glass so you can get a good look at them.

 Cerith Snails are not the most active snails.
 It is important to understand that in the daytime they may appear inactive.
 The inactivity of the Cerith Snail is nothing to be surprised or startled about as they conduct most of their activities in the nighttime.